mcoia/mobius-archivesspace/README.md

 #### Removing without taking the time to backup

-==Be careful, this will delete the instance without backing it up==
+**Be careful, this will delete the instance without backing it up**

 ```
 # as root